The Law of Compression: Communication Efficiency in Predictive Systems

 6.1 Methodology

-We propose a novel approach to evaluating Large Language Models (LLMs) by using contextual compression and fidelity metrics to probe the depth of shared understanding between LLMs.
+We propose an approach to evaluating Large Language Models (LLMs) by using contextual compression and fidelity metrics to measure predictive reconstruction and context use.

 Steps include: